nf-core/coproid/README.md

 ## Introduction

-**CoproID** helps you to identify the _"true maker"_ of a sequenced Coprolite by checking the microbiome composition and the endogenous DNA.
+**CoproID** helps you to identify the _"true maker"_ of Illumina sequenced Coprolites/Paleofaeces by checking the microbiome composition and the endogenous DNA.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.